-Housing Land Audit 2020
+Housing Land Audit 2023

-The Aberdeenshire Housing Land Audit database and maps gives more information on sites in the housing land audit which are in Aberdeenshire.
+The Housing Land Audit online database gives more information on sites in the housing land audit which are in Aberdeenshire.
 You can search for specific sites using a range of criteria, for example to show all sites for a particular town or area, or to see sites for individual developers.
 The database has maps showing the boundary of each site and gives details of the numbers of houses built and expected future programming.
 It also lists the planning applications associated with each site.

-You can also view the Housing Land Audit 2019 (pdf 4.96MB).
+You can also view the Housing Land Audit 2022 (PDF 2.59MB).

 The Aberdeen housing market report gives additional information and analysis of house prices in Aberdeen City and the surrounding area.
 It provides details of the change in house prices over time, volume of sales, and how prices vary between different types of houses.

-See also housing market and house price figures published by the Scottish Government’s Centre For Housing Market Analysis at national and local authority level.
+See also housing market and house price figures published by the Scottish Government’s Centre For Housing Market Analysis at a national and local authority level.

 The Housing Need and Demand Assessment (HNDA) estimates the future number of additional homes required to meet existing and future housing need and demand.
 Its purpose is to provide a robust, shared and agreed evidence base for housing policy and land use planning to ensure that Strategic Development Plans, Local Development Plans and Local Housing Strategies are based on a common understanding of existing and future housing requirements.
 It provides a wide range of information and statistics on population, household and economic trends and reviews the current housing stock, house prices and trends in the housing market.
 It also examines housing requirements of specific household groups such as older people, those with disabilities, Gypsy/Travellers and homeless households.

-The Aberdeen City and Aberdeenshire Housing Need and Demand Assessment 2017 (pdf 4.88MB) was published in March 2018.
+The Aberdeen City and Aberdeenshire Housing Need and Demand Assessment 2017 (PDF 4.88MB) was published in March 2018.
 The Centre for Housing Market Analysis provides additional information about Housing Need and Demand Assessments and other housing market statistics.